gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 8. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 9. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 10. Update symlinks to point at the new version.
-11. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`.
+11. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
 12. Restart the agent if the systemd service is already enabled.
 13. Set `active_version` in `updates.yaml` if successful or not enabled.
-14. Replace the old symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
+14. Replace the old symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
-15. Remove all stored versions of the agent except the current version.
+15. Remove all stored versions of the agent except the current version and last working version.

 To enable auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-updater` at that version if present and different.
 The `/usr/local/bin/teleport-updater` symlink will take precedence to avoid reexec in most scenarios.

+To ensure that SELinux permissions do not prevent the `teleport-updater` binary from installing/removing Teleport versions, the updater package will configure SELinux contexts to allow changes to all required paths.

 #### Failure Conditions